Bounds on expected propagation time of probabilistic zero forcing: Abstract

 \section{Abstract}

 Probabilistic zero forcing is a coloring game played on a graph where the goal is to color every vertex blue starting with an initial blue vertex set.
-As long as the graph is connected, if at least one vertex is blue then eventually all of the vertices will be colored blue.
-The most studied parameter in probabilistic zero forcing is the expected propagation time starting from a given vertex of $G.$ In this paper we improve on upper bounds for the expected propagation time by Geneson and Hogben and Chan et al.\! in terms of a graph's order and radius.
-In particular, for a connected graph $G$ of order $n$ and radius $r,$ we prove the bound $\ept(G) = O(r\log(n/r)).$ We also show using Doob's Optional Stopping Theorem and a combinatorial object known as a cornerstone that $\ept(G) \le n/2 + O(\log n).$ Finally, we derive an explicit lower bound $\ept(G)\ge \log_2 \log_2 n.$
+As long as the graph $G$ is connected, if at least 1 vertex is blue then eventually all of the vertices will be colored blue.
+The most studied parameter in probabilistic zero forcing is the expected propagation time $\text{ept}(G)$.
+We significantly improve on upper bounds for $\text{ept}(G)$ by Geneson and Hogben and by Chan et al.\! in terms of a graph's order and radius.
+We prove the bound $\text{ept}(G) = O\left(r\log\frac{n}{r}\right).$ We also show using Doob's Optional Stopping Theorem that $\text{ept}(G) \le \frac{n}{2} + O(\log n).$ Finally, we derive an explicit lower bound $\text{ept}(G)\ge \log_2 \log_2 (2n).$